D5CN/ASHttpd/README.md

 # Demo Project
 The demo/ directory stores an example project that is cross-platform compatible with automatic screen adaptation.
 Upon initialization, it launches AS3's native webview component.
 The implementation also includes a local web server (via ASHttpd) that facilitates host APP communication through get/post requests.

+Notice:All UI resource was packed in resource/d5ui.res, and all original file was saved in backup/

 # What ASHttpd can do
 start a http server,and allow javascript communicate with actionscript by send post/get data.